Moving Forward Together

-Effective June 1, 2023 the COVID-19 Resource Center phone number will no longer be active.
-Emails to firstname.lastname@example.org will receive an automated response with information on our most commonly received questions and options to be redirected for questions about testing and vaccinations.
+The COVID-19 Resource Center phone number is no longer active.
+Emails to COVIDresourcecenter@auburn.edu will receive an automated response with information on our common questions, and options to be redirected for questions about testing and vaccinations.
 This email is no longer being monitored.
 Since answers to most questions can be found on the COVID-19 Resource Center website we encourage you to check here first.
-The most areas where the COVID-19 Resource Center receives questions are below:

-If you are an employee and test positive or have been exposed to Covid-19, use the Employee decision tree for isolation and quarantine guidance.
-Additional information on isolation and what to do if you have been exposed can be found here.
-Effective August 11, 2022, the CDC is no longer recommending quarantine for people who have experienced a close contact exposure to someone with COVID-19.
+If you are an employee and test positive or have been exposed to COVID-19, use the Employee Decision Tree for isolation and exposure guidance.
+Quarantine is not required for people who have experienced a close contact exposure to someone with COVID-19.

-It is the responsibility of an employee that tests positive or needs to quarantine according to CDC guidance to contact their supervisor to discuss work.
+It is the responsibility of an employee that tests positive or needs to isolate according to CDC guidance to contact their supervisor to discuss work.

 Supervisors made aware of positive cases in the work area should work with their HR Liaison to ensure proper leave policies are followed, as appropriate.

-For additional employment related Covid-19 guidance, employees should contact your supervisor or Human Resources Liaison.
+For additional employment related COVID-19 guidance, employees should contact their supervisor or Human Resources Liaison.

-If you are a student and test positive or have been exposed to Covid-19, use the Student decision tree for further guidance.
+If you are a student and test positive or have been exposed to COVID-19, use the Student decision tree for further guidance.
 Additional information on isolation and what to do if you have been exposed can be found here.
-Effective August 11, 2022, the CDC is no longer recommending quarantine for people who have experienced a close contact exposure to someone with COVID-19.
+Quarantine is not required for people who have experienced a close contact exposure to someone with COVID-19.

-Students may be directed by their physician to enter isolation or quarantine for health reasons and must follow that guidance before returning to in-person university programs or activities.
+Students may be directed by their physician to enter isolation for health reasons and must follow that guidance before returning to in-person university programs or activities.